jonthorell/RetroLoversUnited/README.md

 # Other

 1. Credits works fine.
 Should be moved to separate app.
+DONE
 2. Code for pagination adapted from examples at: https://realpython.com/django-pagination/
+3. Filter on status.
+Done in view for index.
+Cant do that for the others since it needs custom code in the template

 # User classes